coin-or/Cbc/README.md

 [ ![Download](https://api.bintray.com/packages/coin-or/download/Cbc/images/download.svg?version=2.10) ](https://bintray.com/coin-or/download/Cbc/2.10/link)

- * *Linux*: On Debian/Ubuntu, Cbc is available in the package `coinor-cbc` and can be installed with apt.
-On Fedora, Cbc is available in the package `coin-or-Cbc`.
+ * *Linux*: On Debian/Ubuntu, Cbc is available in the package `coinor-cbc` and can be installed with apt (you may also need `coinor-libcbc-dev` if you want to build the examples or link to to the Cbc library).
+On Fedora, Cbc is available in the package `coin-or-Cbc` (you may also need coin-or-Cbc-devel if you want to build the examples or link to to the Cbc library).
  * *Windows*: The easiest way to get Cbc on Windows is to download from *[Bintray](https://bintray.com/coin-or/download/Cbc)*, although an old interactive installer for the [COIN-OR Optimization Suite](http://www.coin-or.org/download/binary/CoinAll) is also still available.
  * *Mac OS X*: The easiest way to get Cbc on Mac OS X is through [Homebrew](https://brew.sh).
    * `brew tap coin-or-tools/coinor`